About

 My name is Lauren and learning to meditate has been the most important skill I have learned so far in my life.
 My own journey with meditation began in 2018 when I was suffering from very poor mental health.
 I feel that meditation and mindfulness are the most practical and accessible way for all humans to keep a healthy mind, resilient body and open heart.
 This is the gift I have received from my own practice.

 In 2022 I completed certification to teach and guide mindfulness and meditation through ACMM.
-My wish is to spread the lasting peace, joy and wakefulness these practices cultivate.
+My wish is to spread the lasting inner peace and joy through mindfulness and meditation practices.

-At Slow Space we hold weekly classes to support your meditation practice and offer workshops in community and corporate spaces.
+At Slow Space classes are held weekly to support your meditation practice.
 We use a contemporary understanding of mindfulness practices and approaches to teaching which are consistent with modern living.
 Whether you are a beginner or a seasoned practitioner, all are welcome to join.

 Mindfulness and Meditation

 In Buddhist tradition it is said that “life is suffering” due to being caught in a cycle of constantly craving pleasant experiences and having aversion to unpleasant experiences.
-In modern terms this can be understood as being stuck on autopilot, feeling constantly stressed and finding life generally difficult to navigate.
+In modern terms this can be understood as being stuck on autopilot, feeling like your life is out of your control and finding life generally difficult to navigate.

-This is where mindfulenss and meditation offer a very practical training to guide us home to our true nature, which is a state of flexibility and adaptability to lifes circumstances.
+This is where mindfulness and meditation offer a very practical training to guide us home to our true nature, which is a state of flexibility and adaptability to lifes circumstances.

 The way to break this cycle of “suffering” is to bring attention deeply into the present moment without judgement.
 When we break the cycle a few things happen.
-We regulate our nervous system, we have focused attention and we press pause on the busy mind we all experience.
+We regulate our nervous system, we have focused attention and we press pause on the busy mind and momentum we experience when we feel stuck on autopilot.

 While reading this is giving you an idea of what mindfulness is, your direct experience with the practice that will give you the best understanding.